Air Duct Cleaning

 Dirty Air Can Harm Your Health

-Indoor air pollution has been linked to a variety of health problems, from colds, sore throats, and flu, to sinus congestion, headaches, asthma, allergies, memory loss, and inability to concentrate.
+Indoor air pollution has been linked to a variety of health problems, from colds, sore throats, and flu, to sinus congestion, headaches, asthma, cheap ventolin allergies, memory loss, and inability to concentrate.

 As homes are sealed to reduce energy costs, the amount of recirculated air that people breathe has increased dramatically.
 When dust, moisture, and organic materials (hair, dander, dust mite excretions, etc.) collect in air ducting, they create a breeding ground for bacteria, viruses, and toxic molds.
 When these organisms are recirculated throughout a home, they can cause serious health problems.
 “Sick building syndrome” has become a recognized description of buildings with air quality issues.